dynamsoft-docs/license-server-docs/selfhosting/LTSonWindows.md

 ## Install IIS

-> This step assumes that IIS has been
+> This step assumes you have not installed IIS, if you have IIS already, you can skip this step.

 Go to ServerManager / Dashboard / Add and follow the screenshots below to add IIS web server.